javierpb275/movie-app/README.md

 MyListPage:

 In this page the user can see a list of the movies that they have rated or written some comment about.

+MovieDetailsPage:

+In this page we show all the details of an specific movie that we get from our api using the id that we get from the url of the page.
+In this page we display the MovieDetailsCardComponent.